No trade talks before Brexit bill settled, EU warns London

 May and her Conservative government have said they will meet their obligations but challenge the idea that Britain might have to pay tens of billions of euros to the EU to cover its share of existing financial commitments.
 Britain wants to launch talks on a future trading relationship as soon as possible.

-Barnier has said that the two-stage approach, by which trade talks could start early next year, is needed to avoid confusion.
+Barnier said there was no plan to “penalise” Britain and that the two-stage approach, whereby trade talks could start early next year, was needed to avoid confusion.
+Settling the first phase of talks would “build trust” between the sides.

 Several ministers stressed the unity among the 27.
 Some, including Austrian Foreign Minister Sebastian Kurz, said the other net contributor countries must pay no more into the EU budget after Britain left.